apache/beam/beam-site/get-started/wordcount-example.md

 You can reuse existing `PTransform`s, that were created for manipulating simple `PCollection`s, over windowed `PCollection`s as well.

 ```
-/**
- * Concept #4: Re-use our existing CountWords transform that does not have knowledge of
- * windows over a PCollection containing windowed values.
- */
 PCollection<KV<String, Long>> wordCounts = windowedWords.apply(new WordCount.CountWords());
 ```